Kahlil Gibran: Debuts, Mary Haskell, and second stay in Paris

-Gibran held his first art exhibition of his drawings in January 1904 in Boston at Day's studio.
+Gibran held the first art exhibition of his drawings in January 1904 in Boston at Day's studio.
 During this exhibition, Gibran met Mary Haskell, the headmistress of a girls' school in the city, nine years his senior.
 The two formed a friendship that lasted the rest of Gibran's life.
 Haskell would spend large sums of money to support Gibran and would also edit all of his English writings.
 The nature of their romantic relationship remains obscure; while some biographers assert the two were lovers but never married because Haskell's family objected, other evidence suggests that their relationship was never physically consummated.
 Gibran and Haskell were engaged briefly between 1910 and 1911.
 According to Joseph P. Ghougassian, Gibran had proposed to her "not knowing how to repay back in gratitude to Miss Haskell," but Haskell called it off, making it "clear to him that she preferred his friendship to any burdensome tie of marriage."
 Haskell would later marry Jacob Florance Minis in 1926, while remaining Gibran's close friend, patroness and benefactress, and using her influence to advance his career.

+It was in 1904 also that Gibran met Amin al-Ghurayyib, editor of Al-Mohajer ('The Emigrant'), where Gibran started to publish articles.
 In 1905, Gibran's first published written work was A Profile of the Art of Music, in Arabic, by Al-Mohajer's printing department in New York City.
 His next work, Nymphs of the Valley, was published the following year, also in Arabic.
 On January 27, 1908, Haskell introduced Gibran to her friend writer Charlotte Teller, aged 31, and in February, to Émilie Michel (Micheline), a French teacher at Haskell's school, aged 19.
 Both Teller and Micheline agreed to pose for Gibran as models and became close friends of his.
 The same year, Gibran published Spirits Rebellious in Arabic, a novel deeply critical of secular and spiritual authority.
 According to Barbara Young, a late acquaintance of Gibran, "in an incredibly short time it was burned in the market place in Beirut by priestly zealots who pronounced it 'dangerous, revolutionary, and poisonous to youth.'"
 The Maronite Patriarchate would let the rumor of his excommunication wander, but would never officially pronounce it.